Subprime Mortgage Loans For Bad Credit Borrowers

 Use a Cosigner on the Loan

-Okay, so it hearkens back to when you were a teenage buying your first car, but you can still use a consigner.
+Okay, so it hearkens back to when you were a teenager buying your first car, but you can still use a consigner.
 It’s not cheating if it gets you the mortgage and you know you can make all the payments, you simply need the credit worthiness boost.
 For those without good credit, with no credit or who have not had sufficient income for a long enough time to qualify for a prime loan, a cosigner can make all the difference.

 The cosigner refers to a person who applies for the loan with you, essentially providing their awesome credit score to help get the loan.
 They accept absolute responsibility for loan re-payment if you cannot repay it.
 This transfers the majority of the risk from the lender to your cosigner.